jiho/autoplot/README.md

 ## Development

 All suggestions and improvements are welcome.
-Suggestions are preferred under the form of Github "issues" (see the tab above).
+Suggestions are preferred under the form of Github "issues" (see the tab above, on the top right).
 Improvements should be submitted under the form of "pull-requests" (again, see the tab above).

 The best way to create a pull-request (according to me) is:

 1. fork the repository on GitHub's website.
 It creates your very own copy of `autoplot`

-2. clone *my version* the project
+2. clone *my* version the project

         git clone https://github.com/jiho/autoplot.git